GreenOpsInc/get-started/ingress/README.md

 ### Security
 All agents and servers are fully configured with secure authorized keys.
 Unknown hosts attempting to access the TCP port will be denied instantly.

+### Port Configuration
+Any port can be configured for TCP.
+In the example, it is `22: "greenops/jumpserver:22"`.
+The port on the left (which is what is exposed by Ingress) can be updated to be anything.
+Remember to set the new port number in the GreenOps Helm chart by setting the variable `common.server.tunnelingPort`.
+An example is `--set 'common.server.tunnelingPort=\"1234\"'`.

+*Note*: The escape character and quotes are important when setting the variable using CLI.